inthusha20241647-commits/profile-simple-website/README.md

 ## Purpose

-This project was created to practise the fundamentals of **HTML and CSS** and to create a simple personal portfolio website for showcasing my profile and projects.
+This project was created to practise the fundamentals of **HTML and CSS** .